dib-lab/charcoal/doc/README.md

 ## How charcoal finds contamination

+charcoal assigns a lineage to each input genome based on the search database(s), as well as any lineages that are provided.

-charcoal uses three heuristics to determine if a contig is a contaminant.
+charcoal then uses three heuristics to determine if a contig is a contaminant.
+Below, the term "match rank" is a configurable parameter that defaults to `order`; this corresponds roughly to the notion that if a contig matches to two genomes that belong to different orders, it's probably a contaminant.

-* First, it searches 25,000 GTDB genomes using `sourmash gather` to see where the contig belongs "best".
-If the contig places better within a different lineage, it is removed as a contaminant.
+* First, charcoal searches 25,000 GTDB genomes using `sourmash gather` to see where the contig matches best against known genomes.
+If the contig places better within a lineage that has a different match rank, it is removed as a contaminant.

-* Second, it computes the lowest common ancestor (LCA) for all the hashes in the contig.
-If the most common ancestor is higher than the match rank, the contig is removed as a contaminant.
+* Second, charcoal computes the lowest common ancestor (LCA) for all the hashes in the contig.
+If the most common ancestor is **higher than** the configured match rank, the contig is removed as a contaminant.

-* Third, it asks if the LCA of the contig is a _different_ lineage than the rest of the genome.
+* Third, charcoal asks if the LCA of the contig is a **different lineage** (differs at match rank) than the rest of the genome.
 If it is, it's removed as a contaminant.

+The per-genome report details contig removal in terms of these reasons (numbered from 1-3).
+The specific parameters for genome and contig classifications are currently being evaluated (May 2020).

 Importantly, charcoal defaults to assuming that a contig is "clean" - if it has no information on a contig, it does not remove it.